koualab/conodictor/README.md

 discovery process, ConoDictor predict and classifiy amino acid precursors of conopeptides using hidden Markov models and position-specific scoring matrix.

+ConoDictor takes as input either a DNA or proteins fasta file of a cone snail venom duct.

 ## Installation

 ### Docker